For Agencies

 When a per-seat tool is still the better choice

 If your agency runs Gantt-heavy delivery with strict task dependencies, relies on deep workflow automations across multiple integrations, or needs custom dashboards for leadership reporting — Monday, Asana, or ClickUp are built for that and the per-seat premium is probably worth it.
-Thicket is built for agencies that want clean client projects, timesheets for billing, and forms for intake without paying per head to access them.
+Thicket is built for agencies that want clean client projects, client approvals, and automatic check-ins without paying per head to access them.

 Everything an Agency Needs, In One Tool

-Thicket bundles the core workflow an agency runs on — projects, task lists, docs, forms, and timesheets — at one flat price.
+Thicket bundles the core workflow an agency runs on — projects, task lists, docs, check-ins, and client approvals — at one flat price.
 No add-ons.
 No upcharges.

 Projects per client